ncbi/CF-random_software/README.md

- --pname ####    |  project name for running blind mode (only for blind mode) --pdb1  ####    |  dominant reference model used to calculate TM-score with predicted models --pdb2  ####    |  alternative reference model used to calculate TM-score with predicted models --nMSA  ####    |  the number of additional samples for predicting the structure with MSAs, default = 0 --type  ####    |  can choose the model type of Colabfold. e.g. ptm, monomer, and multimer --options ###   |  AC: predicting alternative conformations of protein with references, FS: predicting the fold-switching protein with references, and blind: predicting the alternative conformations or fold-switching proteins without reference PDB files.
+ --pname ####    |  project name for running blind mode (only for blind mode) --pdb1  ####    |  dominant reference model used to calculate TM-score with predicted models --pdb2  ####    |  alternative reference model used to calculate TM-score with predicted models --num_msa  ####    |  the number of additional samples for predicting the structure with MSAs, default = 0 --type  ####    |  can choose the model type of Colabfold. e.g. ptm, monomer, and multimer --options ###   |  AC: predicting alternative conformations of protein with references, FS: predicting the fold-switching protein with references, and blind: predicting the alternative conformations or fold-switching proteins without reference PDB files.
 ```
 * Output: TM-score CSV/PNG, plDDT values, and selected MSA info.
 Successful predictions are saved under `successed_prediction/<pdb1_name>/`.
 * For FS runs you must provide `range_fs_pairs_all.txt` describing the FS region ranges.
 ColabFold uses 1-based residue indexing; ensure ranges match your PDB/sequence.
-* --nMSA can be applied for all options, but --nESN cannot be used for blind mode.
+* --num_msa can be applied for all options, but --nESN cannot be used for blind mode.
 * In blind mode, predicted files are deposited under blind_prediction/pdb1_name .
 CF-random with blind mode produces the comparison result with Foldseek. <br>
 * ### For running the foldseek in blind mode, Foldseek parameter files and running Python scripts should be in same directory. <br>